Frequently Asked Questions

 - Psychiatric medications such a haloperidol and phenothiazines that are used to treat biopolar disorders, schizophrenia and other serious disorders

 Always be sure that your healthcare provider is aware of all the medicines you are taking, including herbal and over-the-counter medications.
-Please see our medications handout for more information.
+Please see our medications handout for more information, available to Foundation Members, join today!

 4. Are there any substances I should avoid?

 Caffeine use may intensify WED/RLS symptoms.
 Caffeine-containing products, including chocolate and caffeinated beverages such as coffee, tea and soft drinks, should be avoided.
 Alchohol consumption also increases the span or intensity of symptoms for most individuals.
-Please read our triggers handout for more information.
+Please read our triggers handout for more information, available to Foundation Members, join today!

 5. I suspect that my child may have WED/RLS.
 Is this possible?